Sharon Steckman

-Sharon S. Steckman (born 1947 in Chicago, Illinois) is a member of the Iowa House of Representatives, representing the 59th District since 2008.
+Sharon Sue Steckman (born 1947 in Chicago, Illinois) is an American politician who was a member of the Iowa House of Representatives from 2008 to 2025.
 She has a B.S. degree in education from Iowa State University and a M.S. degree, also in education, from Morningside College.

 As of October 2011, Steckman is a member of several committees in the Iowa House – Ranking Chair of Education, State Government, Environmental Protection, and Education Appropriations committees.
 She is also the ranking member of the Education Committee and a member of the Midwestern Higher Education Compact.
 In October 2009, she was elected Assistant House Majority Leader, becoming Assistant House Minority Leader when the Democrats lost their majority in 2011.